MarianVJ/priceComparatorBackend/Readme.md

 The `test` folder mirrors the structure of the `src` folder to ensure clear separation between implementation and testing.
 Each component has corresponding tests in the `test` folder, organized as follows:

+The `/test/controller` folder contains integration tests that build the full application and interact with the **real database**.
+Ensure the database is properly configured and accessible before running these tests.

 ```declarative
 src/
 └── test/